-When your child is seriously ill or injured, you want the best care possible from a team that has the compassion and skills to meet your child’s and family’s needs.
+When your child is seriously ill or injured, you want the best care possible from a team with the compassion and skills to meet your child’s and family’s needs.
 At New-York-Presbyterian Queens, children who need a higher level of care than they would receive in a hospital pediatric inpatient unit can be treated in our new Pediatric Intermediate Care Unit (PIMU).
 This five-bed unit serves acutely ill children and others with illnesses that require more frequent monitoring and attention.
 Our pediatric hospitalists serve as your child’s primary physician and then transition care back to your pediatrician when your child is ready to go home.

 - Monitoring of heart and lung function (cardiopulmonary monitoring)

 - Close monitoring and medical management after surgery

 NewYork-Presbyterian Queens is the only hospital in the borough with a pediatric video electroencephalography (VEEG) program.
 We have beds in our PIMU that are hard-wired to observe and track seizures in children with epilepsy and other seizure disorders.
 Close monitoring allows our doctors to determine the best types and doses of antiseizure medication needed to control a child’s seizures.

 Our Approach To Care

 At NewYork-Presbyterian Queens, we recognize that every child with a medical condition has a unique set of symptoms, circumstances, and needs.
 We take a holistic approach to care that considers the entire patient, including their physical, emotional, and social factors.
 We partner with patients and their families in shared decision-making, empowering them with knowledge, support, and the most effective treatment options to achieve the best possible outcome for every child.

 We’re Here for Your Family